-All members of the campus community are notified on an annual basis that they are required to notify the LASD-AVC of any incident on campus that involves a significant emergency or dangerous situation that may involve an immediate or ongoing threat to the health and safety of students and employees on campus.
-The LASD-AVC has the responsibility of responding to, and summoning the necessary resources, to mitigate, investigate, and document any situation that may cause a significant emergency or dangerous situation.
+All members of the campus community are notified on an annual basis that they are required to notify the Antelope Valley College Police Department of any incident on campus that involves a significant emergency or dangerous situation that may involve an immediate or ongoing threat to the health and safety of students and employees on campus.
+The Antelope Valley College Police Department has the responsibility of responding to, and summoning the necessary resources, to mitigate, investigate, and document any situation that may cause a significant emergency or dangerous situation.
+In addition, Antelope Valley College Police Department personnel have a responsibility to respond to such incidents to determine if the situation does, in fact, pose a threat to the community.
+If so, federal law requires that the institution immediately notify the campus community or the appropriate segments of the community that may be affected by the situation.